Scheduled on select weekends in March and April.

 - Arrange/finalize pianist booking and arrange for all other performers who may join you on the recital.

-- Take the Application for Recital Form to your studio instructor.
-Your studio instructor must indicate the dates they are NOT available on the form and they must sign and date the form.
+- Complete the Application for Recital Form with your studio teacher.
+Your studio teacher must indicate the dates they are NOT available on the form and they must sign and date the form.

-- Submit the form to the Studio Coordinator by September 30.
+- Submit the form to the Studio Coordinator by September 30 (email or paper copy).

 - The Studio Coordinator will create the studio recital schedule and inform the student of their date and time via email.
 The schedule can also be accessed online via the Recital Calendar. *It is the responsibility of the studio student to confirm the date and time with all performers/pianist(s) listed on the form.

-- Complete the Concert/Recital Information sheet (page 2) and return it to the Theatre Operations Supervisor in the Theatre Box Office (W510).
+- Complete the Concert/Recital Information sheet (page 2) and email it to Fine Arts Operations Manager (email@example.com).

 - Deadlines to submit Application Form and Information Sheet